Advantages of Whole Life Insurance You’re Not Supposed to Know

 And bonus points for whole life insurance: when you access your cash value through policy loans, all of your money keeps growing at compound interest, even while you use your money at the same time.

-So, not only is whole life’s internal return competitive compared with other savings tools, it’s tax-advantaged and uninterrupted to boot!
+So, not only is the whole life’s internal return competitive with other savings tools, but it’s also tax-advantaged and uninterrupted!

 Advantage #3: Unlimited Access for Your Lifetime Cash Needs

-If I’m going to stash my cash somewhere that’s safe and growing, I want to be able to get to it so I can use it as well.
+If I’m going to stash my cash somewhere that’s safe and growing, I want to be able to access it so I can use it as well.

-Here’s how taking a policy loan and paying it back works.
+Here’s how paying back a policy loan works.

 If you have $50K of cash value, you can request a $50K loan.
 Then they’ll give you $50K of their money, secured against your cash value.

-All in all, that means unlimited access for your cash needs throughout your lifetime.
-This is important because you can literally use the same money over and over again, to pay for college, buy a house, purchase an investment, or anything else you might need, through a process of taking and repaying policy loans.
+All in all, that means unlimited access to your cash needs throughout your lifetime.
+This is important because you can literally use the same money over and over again to pay for college, buy a house, purchase an investment, or anything else you might need through a process of taking and repaying policy loans.

 And, you can also take your money out directly through withdrawals.
 In that case, you wouldn’t be able to put the money back, and you would pay tax on anything you withdraw above the amount you’ve paid in.